MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

 ## Prevent files from opening in Protected View in Office 2016

 You can change Protected View settings so that certain files bypass Protected View.
 To do so, you need to  *disable*  some settings in the Trust Center.
-These settings do not apply if File Block settings force the file to open in Protected View.
-Also, these settings do not apply if a file fails Office File Validation.
+These settings don't apply if File Block settings force the file to open in Protected View.
+Also, these settings don't apply if a file fails Office File Validation.
 You can configure each of these settings on a per-application basis for Excel 2016, PowerPoint 2016, and Word 2016.

 ### To prevent files from opening in Protected View in Office 2016